 If the type of notice is incurable then the tenant must leave the property and has no option other than to vacate the premises.
 This is common if the tenant has made the same violation in the past or if the tenant was found conducting illegal activity on the property.

 If the tenant does not leave the property or fix the issue stated in the eviction notice then the landlord will have to file a Complaint (or Petition) and Summons with the court in the jurisdiction of where the real estate is located.
 There is usually a filing fee and it may be submitted either by the landlord or their attorney.

 After the eviction lawsuit has been filed the clerk will administer copies of the filing along with an Answer that the landlord must give to the tenant.
 This will notify them that a legal case has been filed against them and allow them to state their response through the Answer which should be filed before the hearing date so the court is able to review all the evidence.

 The notice that a lawsuit has been filed against the tenant is known as “serving” the defendant through the State process.
 This is usually completed by using the Sheriff’s office or sending through Certified Mail (Return Receipt) as instructed in Step 2.

 The landlord will attend the court hearing along with the tenant, now the defendant.
 Both parties are instructed to have all available documents at their disposal along with any evidence that they believe will help their chances in determining the outcome they deem fair.

 Ruling in the Landlord’s Favor

-If the judge rules in the favor of the landlord the tenant will either be instructed to leave the premises (Writ of Possession) by a certain date or have the right to cure their leasing arrangement.
+If the judge should rule in favor of the landlord, the tenant will either be instructed to leave the premises (Writ of Possession) by a certain date or have the right to cure their leasing arrangement.
 If the tenant does not obey the judgment of the landlord they will be considered in illegal possession of the premises and the landlord will be able to hire the local sheriff to change the locks and begin moving the tenant’s personal property out of the space.